Consumer Proposal

 Debt Consolidation

-At Parachute we recommend debt consolidation as a viable alternative to a consumer proposal.
-Our goal is to guide you back to financial wellness
+At Parachute, we recommend debt consolidation as a viable alternative to a consumer proposal.
+Our goal is to guide you back to financial wellness, and our debt consolidation loan is the only one of its kind that actually gives you cash-back!

 Bankruptcy

-• Process: Bankruptcy involves submitting necessary paperwork, attending credit counseling, and potentially negotiating with creditors.
+- Process: Bankruptcy involves submitting necessary paperwork, attending credit counselling, and potentially negotiating with creditors.

 Informal Negotiations with Creditors